 Aside from that main content (which can also be accessed via the Rx so far and Blog links), I’m keen on sharing the thinking behind this underlying discipline with others.
 Some might like to adopt elements from it at least, for use in their own approach to scripture?
 So, if you take nothing else away, please do look at the ‘Prescriptions?’ page, unless you’re not a Christian yet, in which case I’d suggest reading the ‘Christian?’ page first.

 Please feel free to share this website via social media etc.

 please do let me know @etheldredanet

-On this website all Bible quotes are in italic text; nothing else is in italics, except in this sentence (!), which includes ‘Aiming to encourage spiritual life & health’ from the banner.
+On this website all Bible quotes are in italic text; nothing else is in italics, except in this sentence, which includes ‘Rx Aiming to encourage spiritual life & health from God’s word’ from the banner!
 This follows a style similar to that found in other works, including Matthew Henry’s Commentary, an early 18th century puritan work that Etheldreda.net highly recommends.
 Although Matthew Henry’s work lacks some technical details found in modern commentaries, he was a great physician of the soul, and his commentary richly brings out the spiritual application of God’s word to the heart.
-Follow these links for other books Etheldreda.net would recommend on calvinism, the puritans, and historical details about the life of St. Etheldreda.
+Follow these links for other books Etheldreda.net would recommend on the puritans and historical details about the life of Etheldreda.